-We were later told that the bells of Meissen Cathedral was also made of Meissen Porcelain!
+We were later told that the bells of Meissen Cathedral were also made of Meissen Porcelain!
 We were open-jawed.
 A porcelain bell?
 How strong must it be?
-For us porcelain always broke when hit hard…no?
+We always thought porcelain always broke when hit hard……no?

 Some of the pieces were so beautiful and intricate that we were sure that, weight for weight, they would definitely be worth more than gold!

 Monday to Sunday.

 1 May to 31 Oct – 9 AM to 6 PM,

 1 Nov to 30 Apr 9 AM to 5 PM

 Adults Eur 10,